Convolutional Neural Networks combined with Runge-Kutta Methods: Introduction

+For the performance, we consider that the lack of details of the RK methods in the pre-activation ResNets is as bad as the excessive details in RKNNs and RK-Nets.
+Hence, we improve the residual mapping by expressing moderate details of the RK methods.
+To be specific, the pre-activation ResNets approximate the increment in each time-step as a whole, which is the product of the time-step size and the weighted average of derivatives at all stages in the RK equation.
+On the other hand, RKNNs and RK-Nets approximate the ODE, which is used to calculate the derivative in each stage.
+Nevertheless, we use the subnetwork to approximate the increment in each stage of a time-step, which is the product of the time-step size, quadrature weight, and derivative in each stage.
+As a result, we propose a novel and efficient network architecture adopting the RK methods, called RKCNN.

-We evaluate the performance of RKNets on benchmark datasets including CIFAR-10, CIFAR-100~\citep{krizhevsky2009learning}, SVHN~\citep{37648} and ILSVRC2012 classification dataset~\citep{russakovsky2015imagenet}.
-Experimental results show that both ERKNets and IRKNets conform to the mathematical properties.
-Additionally, RKNets achieve higher accuracy than the state-of-the-art network models on CIFAR-10 and comparable accuracy on CIFAR-100, SVHN and ImageNet.
+We evaluate the performance of RKCNNs on the benchmark datasets, including MNIST, the Street View House Numbers (SVHN) dataset \citep{37648}, and the Canadian Institute for Advanced Research (CIFAR) dataset \citep{krizhevsky2009learning}.
+The experimental results show that RKCNNs are much more efficient than the state-of-the-art (SoTA) network models related to the numerical methods on these datasets.

+In summary, the main contributions of our work are: \begin{itemize} \item We provide a new explanation for the pre-activation ResNet and its variants which focus on improving the residual mapping.
+We consider that these models adopt the RK methods and not only the forward Euler method.
+Thus, we offer a new direction of thinking on the network structure.
+In this approach, the burdensome iterations of IRK methods are eliminated. \item We propose a novel and efficient neural network architecture inspired by the RK methods, which is called RKCNN.
+In RKCNNs, the neural network of a time-step consists of an identity mapping of the initial state of this step and several subnetworks for stages.
+Each stage is approximated by convolutional layers under the rules of RK methods.
+We enrich the family of network models based on numerical methods. \end{itemize}

 The rest of the paper is organized as follows.
-The related work is reviewed in Section~\ref{related_work}.
-The architecture of RKNets, the dynamical systems interpretation of DenseNets and CliqueNets, and the conversion from them to RKNets are described in Section~\ref{RKNets}.
-The performance of RKNets is evaluated in Section~\ref{experiments}.
-The conclusion and future work is described in Section~\ref{conclusion}.
+The related work is reviewed in Sect. \ref{sec:related_work}.
+The architecture of RKCNNs is described in Sect. \ref{sec:RKCNNs}.
+The performance of RKCNNs is evaluated in Sect. \ref{sec:experiments}.
+The conclusion and the future work are described in Sect. \ref{sec:conclusion}.